aaronbojarski/hercules_sftp_setup/README.md

 # Hercules SFTP Setup
 This script is intended to first copy files from a local server.
-It then starts Hercules jobs tho send each file to a remote destination.
+It then starts a Hercules jobs to send each file to a remote destination.
+Make sure hercules is also started on the destination.

-### Config
+## Config
 The setup can be configured via a json config file.
 For this just add a `config.json` file to the main directory with the following contents:
 ```
 {